JuliaGeometry/CoordinateTransformations.jl/README.md

 using a statically-sized container such as `SVector{N}` from *StaticArrays*.

 We do provide a few specialist coordinate types.
 The `Polar(r, θ)` and `Polard(r, θ)` types are 2D polar representations of a point (using radians and degrees, respectively).
-In 3D we have defined `Spherical(r, θ, ϕ)` and `Cylindrical(r, θ, z)`.
+They share the exported abstract type `PolarType`.
+In 3D we have defined
+`Spherical(r, θ, ϕ)` and `Cylindrical(r, θ, z)`.

 #### Coordinate system transformations